NVSL/linux-nova/README.md

 The technical report also illustrates the trade-offs between our protection mechanisms and performance.

-## Gaps and Missing Features
+## Gaps, Missing Features, and Development Status

 Although NOVA is a fully-functional file system, there is still much work left to be done.
 In particular, (at least) the following items are currently missing:

-1. There is no mkfs or fsk utility (`mount` takes an option to create a NOVA file system)
+1. There is no mkfs or fsk utility (`mount` takes `-o init` to create a NOVA file system)
 2. NOVA doesn't scrub data to prevent corruption from accumulating in infrequently accessed data.
 3. NOVA doesn't read bad block information on mount and attempt recovery of the effected data.
 4. NOVA only works on x86-64 kernels.